rahulkumarcse/TextUtils-React/README.md

 # DevRahul App
-This application will be used for frontend of DevRahul App
+This application will be used for frontend of textUtils Application

-Developed using React Js with love .
+Developed using React Js .

-Edit 1 : 1st Phase Completed
+TextUtils - Get insight of your texts.